Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 e+ and e- are the two additional coordinates (where the name G4,1 comes from), but e0 and einf are used to define the objects.

-Because e0 and einf are null vectors, the product p.p has the same length as the norm of the euclidean based vector of the point.
+Because e0 and einf are null vectors, the inner product of two points have the same length as the euclidean vectors of the points. p.p itself is a null vector.

 The additional dimensions allow additional object types and affine orthogonal transformations.